Maintenance of Certification for Medical Physics

 When does the Continuing Certification (MOC) requirements “clock” start ticking?

-Each diplomate’s Continuing Certification (MOC) program begins on January 1 of the year following initial certification.
-However, any CE, SA-CE, or other relevant Continuing Certification (MOC) participation requirements completed after attainment of your initial certification will count toward your requirements.
+Each new diplomate’s Continuing Certification (MOC) program begins on January 1 of the year following initial certification.
+However, any CE or other relevant Continuing Certification (MOC) participation requirements completed after attainment of your initial certification will count toward your requirements.

 Do all diplomates with time-limited or continuous certificates have to participate in Continuing Certification (MOC) to maintain certification?